-followed the original approach of Grothendieck in [RD = "Residue and Duality"], but with many more details, providing full proofs, and connecting everything to the DG background.
+The next topic was pretriangulated categories and triangulated functors.
+Here we basically followed the original approach of Grothendieck in [RD = "Residue and Duality"], but with many more details, providing full proofs, and connecting everything to the DG background.
 We proved that the homotopy category K(A, M) of C(A, M) is pretriangulated.
-We also proved that for any DG functor $F : C(A, M) \rightarrow C(B, N)$, the induced functor $F : K(A, M) \rightarrow K(B, N)$ is triangulated.
+We also proved that for any DG functor $F: C(A, M) \to C(B, N)$ , the induced functor $F: K(A, M) \to K(B, N)$ is triangulated.

 We then made a thorough study of localization of categories.
 The localization of K(A, M) with respect to the quasi-isomorphisms is the derived category D(A, M).
-The category D(A, M) is pretriangulated, and the localization functor $Q : K(A, M) \rightarrow D(A, M)$ is both a triangulated functor and an Ore localization.
+The category D(A, M) is pretriangulated, and the localization functor $Q: K(A, M) \to D(A, M)$ is both a triangulated functor and an Ore localization.

 Next we talked about derived functors.
 To enable a precise treatment of this concept, we introduced some 2-categorical language.
-We proved that any triangulated functor $F : K(A, M) \rightarrow E$, with target an arbitrary pretriangulated category E, has unique left and right derived functors LF, $RF : D(A, M) \rightarrow E$.
+We proved that any triangulated functor $F: K(A, M) \rightarrow E$ , with target an arbitrary pretriangulated category E, has unique left and right derived functors $LF, RF: D(A, M) \rightarrow E$ .